mindswim/uni-info-sys/docs/03_Backend_Excellence_Plan.md

 **🔍 CHECKPOINT:** The generated documentation should be a complete and accurate guide for our API.
 I will await your approval before committing.

+**📝 NOTE:** Due to Scribe's model instantiation conflicts with certain factories, the following `PUT/PATCH` endpoints are excluded from auto-generated documentation but remain fully functional:
+- `PUT /api/v1/terms/{term}` - Update term information
+- `PUT /api/v1/buildings/{building}` - Update building information
+- `PUT /api/v1/rooms/{room}` - Update room information

+These endpoints work normally and can be tested via API clients.
+They are marked with `@hideFromAPIDocumentation` in their respective controllers.
+Future enhancement: Consider manual documentation or custom Scribe strategies for these endpoints.

 ---

 ### Task 22: Centralize API Error Handling